 Best card for heavy travelers: Chase Sapphire Preferred

 Where the Chase Sapphire Preferred card really shines, though, is in its rewards programs.
-A longtime favorite of travel hackers, the Chase Sapphire Preferred card is much more lucrative for frequent travelers – especially if you’re a frequent flier and regularly fly or stay with Chase travel partners, such as British Airways, United, Southwest Airlines, Hyatt or Ritz-Carlton.
+A longtime favorite of travel hackers, the Chase Sapphire Preferred card is much more lucrative for frequent travelers – especially if you’re a frequent flyer and regularly fly or stay with Chase travel partners, such as British Airways, United, Southwest Airlines, Hyatt or Marriott.

-Unlike the Bank of America Travel Rewards credit card, the Chase Sapphire Preferred card allows you to transfer your points on a one-to-one basis to a wide variety of Chase travel partners.
+Unlike the Bank of America Travel Rewards credit card, the Chase Sapphire Preferred lets you transfer your points on a one-to-one basis to a wide variety of Chase travel partners.
 Depending on which hotel or airline you choose, transferring your points to another loyalty program can potentially make your points much more valuable.

 Best card for someone who wants a low-maintenance travel card: Bank of America Travel Rewards

-If you just want a simple, low-maintenance travel card, you may prefer the Bank of America Travel Rewards card.
+If you just want a simple, low-maintenance travel card, you may prefer the Bank of America Travel Rewards.